Allagash River Canoe Trip

 Say good-byes.

 Deposits are non-refundable.
-From 0-14 days before trip starts, no money is refundable.
-Within 14-30 days before the trip starts, money is non-refundable, but you may apply the amount to another trip for one year (on a space available basis) minus your deposit.
+No money is refundable from 0-14 days before the trip starts.
+Within 14-30 days before the journey begins, money is non-refundable.
+You may apply the amount to another trip for one year (on a space-available basis) minus your deposit.
 If you cancel within 14 days of the starting date, money is non-transferable and non-refundable.
-We go in all conditions including rain and thaws.
-If extreme weather conditions prevent you from traveling to Maine for your trip, you may use the full amount less the deposit for another trip for one year from the trip starting date.
-You may wish to purchase vacation insurance to cover this possibility.
-If you have to cancel due to Covid related issues we will not be able to give a refund, but will lock in the price of the trip and give a 2 year credit to be used toward any of our trips.
+We go in all conditions, including rain and thaws.
+If extreme weather conditions prevent you from traveling to Maine for your trip, you may use the total amount less the deposit for another year from the starting date.
+You may purchase vacation insurance to cover this possibility.
+If you have to cancel due to Covid related issues, we cannot give a refund, but we will lock in the trip’s price and give a 2-year credit for any of our trips.

-We only cancel a trip for safety reasons (i.e. flooding, bad ice, extreme windchill or lack of conditions – not enough snow or ice.)
-For canoe trips we may need to cancel due to safety issues such as extremely high or low water on rivers.
-If we need to cancel, we try to reschedule people to another trip.
-If we need to cancel for safety or lack of conditions you may choose to use the full amount toward another Mahoosuc trip for 2 years, or receive a 50% refund and apply the other half to a Mahoosuc trip for 2 years.
+We only cancel a trip for safety reasons (i.e., flooding, bad ice, extreme windchill or lack of conditions – not enough snow or ice.)
+We may need to cancel canoe trips due to safety issues such as extremely high or low river water.
+If we need to cancel, we try rescheduling people to another trip.
+If we need to compensate for safety or lack of conditions, you may use the total amount toward another Mahoosuc trip for two years or receive a 50% refund and apply the other half to a Mahoosuc trip for two years.

-If you are having any symptoms of Covid before your trip please test yourself before arriving at Mahoosuc Guide Service and if positive contact us to reschedule your trip.
+If you have any symptoms of Covid before your trip, please test yourself before arriving at Mahoosuc Guide Service and contact us to reschedule your trip.

 Mushing can be physically demanding.
-We cannot predict trail conditions as they change daily, sometimes hourly.
+We cannot predict trail conditions.
 You should be in good physical condition for an overnight dog sledding trip.
-The dogs are strong; however, there are limits to their pulling ability.
-Therefore, we ask individuals who weigh over 215 lbs. to contact us prior to sending in their reservation form.
+The dogs are strong but limited in their pulling ability.
+Therefore, we ask individuals who weigh over 215 lbs.

-For canoeing trips sometimes there are portages around falls and we need to carry all of our gear and canoes around them.
+Sometimes there are portages around falls for canoeing trips, and we must carry all our gear and canoes around them.
 The better shape you are in will make these carries easier for you.

 Tips are appropriate for your guides.
-If you feel you would like to recognize how hard they worked to provide a safe and reliable trip for you.
-A common amount is 5% – %10 of your trip cost.
-At Mahoosuc we split tips evenly among whoever is working on the trip unless people want certain amounts to go directly to certain guides.
-In this case they should give it to them individually.
+If you would like to recognize how hard they worked to provide a safe and reliable trip for you.
+A standard amount is 5% – 10% of your trip cost.
+At Mahoosuc, we split tips evenly among whoever works on the trip unless people want certain amounts to go directly to specific guides.
+In this case, they should give it to them individually.